REPORT ON THE FIGHT AGAINST FORCED LABOUR AND CHILD LABOUR IN SUPPLY CHAINS

 Manac outsources certain professional services to engineers in Romania because of their particular expertise.
 On-site visits are carried out and contracts are signed with a Canadian firm to ensure that these workers benefit from acceptable working conditions that comply with applicable laws.

-In recent years, Manac has also employed over 150 foreign workers in its manufacturing facilities and parts and service centres.
+In recent years, Manac has also employed many foreign workers in its manufacturing facilities and parts and service centres.
 Theses workers come from countries such as Madagascar, Nicaragua and Costa Rica.
 Procedures have been put in place to give them the best welcome possible at Manac, and to provide them with the support they need to integrate successfully on Canadian soil.
-These workers benefit from working conditions identical to those of other Manac employees, and Manac offers them personalized support in their immigration process to Canada.
+These workers benefit from working conditions identical to those of other Manac employees.

 6. REMEDIATION MEASURES